 On July 28, the streets of San Francisco will fill with more than 27,500 runners for the 42nd running of the San Francisco Marathon (Full Marathon, Half Marathon, 5K and Ultramarathon).
 Runners will enjoy waterfront scenery along the Embarcadero, Fisherman’s Wharf and Crissy Field.
 Runners can also still register for the San Francisco Giant Race, Sept.
 8.

 Come Play with Us

-It’s summer and the Children’s Creativity Museum is open an extra day, Tuesday-Sunday, 10 a.m.-4 p.m., through Sept.
-2, 2018.
-Geared for ages 2-12, the museum offers innovative art and tech experiences atop The Moscone Center.
-While construction to expand the Center is underway, just head up the ramp near the historic carousel for classes and activities that range from BuildSF, whose centerpiece exhibition is Sketch Town, an immersive digital experience, to the Animation Studio, which invites adults and kids of all ages to learn the basic skills of stop motion animation.
+It’s summer and the Children’s Creativity Museum has a ton of activities lined up for the little ones.
+Geared for ages 2-12, the museum offers innovative art and tech experiences.
+Head up the ramp near the historic carousel for classes and activities that range from BuildSF, whose centerpiece exhibition is Sketch Town, an immersive digital experience, to the Animation Studio, which invites adults and kids of all ages to learn the basic skills of stop motion animation.

 What's cheaper than a fitness center and just as historic as a cable car?
-The answer is stairway walks, one of the city's oldest and most scenic, albeit hidden, attractions.
-With more than 300 stairways scattered throughout the city, visitors only have to don walking shoes and grab a camera to find out why.
-San Francisco's myriad stairways range from the local flights of steps hidden by trees and small gardens, to the dramatic, carefully landscaped stairs found in more widely traveled places such as the famously "crooked" Lombard Street.
-Stop in at the San Francisco Visitor Information Center and the pros at the counter will tell you where to go take a hike.
+The answer is stairway walks, one of the city's oldest and most scenic (albeit hidden) attractions.
+With more than 300 stairways scattered throughout the city, visitors only have to don walking shoes and grab a camera to explore the secrets of San Francisco.
+The city's stairways range from the local flights of steps hidden by trees and small gardens to the dramatic, carefully landscaped stairs found in more widely traveled places such as the famously "crooked" Lombard St.